How the New Jira Align Funding Features Support Enterprise Agility

 This method looks good on paper and makes the accountants happy because they know the long term costs per project.
 But, it’s rarely great for the customer because the market often changes too quickly for the process to keep up.
 In other words, the traditional funding model based around project management is not agile.
 As a result, the final output of a project may fail to deliver value to the customer simply because the customer no longer wants or needs what looked so promising when the plan was made and the project was funded.
 When that happens, ROI plummets.

 Agile teams work iteratively with small batches because they know things will likely change.
 They invite change through continual experimentation and feedback.
-But, that means that it is both difficult and unwise to determine what work will deliver maximum value.
+But, that means that it is both difficult and unwise to determine ahead of time what work will deliver maximum value.
 It is also difficult to determine how much it will cost.
 So teams tend to not plan more than a few sprints or one Planning Increment (PI) in advance.

 The problem with agile funding